Coati Enrichment

 • Interact with guests.

 Availability: Must be available for 24–40 hours a week.
-Please note that this internship is unpaid and housing is not provided.
+Please note that this internship is unpaid.

 Requirements: